28th National Film Awards: All India Award

+Citation: For the serenity and pathos with which each rendering is imbued and for adding a new dimension to the theme of the film.

 Regional Award

 The awards were given to the best films made in the regional languages of India.
 For feature films in English, Gujarati, Kannada, Kashmiri, Meitei, Marathi and Oriya language, award for Best Feature Film was not given.